 That's what they said about parakeets and yet the UK now has a thriving population of them

 Invasive species are weird.
 The NA grey squirrel is replacing the native European red squirrel in the UK because it carries some plague the WILL horribly kill any red squirrel it comes across.
-Grey squirrels are much bigger and are actual nuisance that can fuck up trees unlike the smaller reds, so some Bongs have taken upon themselves to eradicate the invaders with traps.
+Grey squirrels are much bigger and are actual nuisance that can frick up trees unlike the smaller reds, so some Bongs have taken upon themselves to eradicate the invaders with traps.
 Some nature "lovers" give them shit for that lol

 People who cry about invasive species like horses, feral cats, foxes, etc being eradicated need to get the rope